Spring Garden Revival

 Seasonal Maintenance Calendar & Weather Coordination for Plainville's Growing Conditions

-Plainville’s climate (Zone 6a) features a last frost in mid-May and a first frost in early to mid-October.
-In spring (April–May), prepare soil when workable, remove winter mulch, clean up perennials, divide summer/fall bloomers, deadhead bulbs, and monitor for slugs and aphids.
-Summer (June–August) requires intensive irrigation management, regular deadheading, pest monitoring (Japanese beetles, powdery mildew), and heat stress mitigation.
-In fall (September–October), divide spring bloomers, plant bulbs (October–November), test and amend soil, and gradually reduce irrigation.
-Winter (November–March) involves applying protective mulch after the ground freezes, placing evergreen boughs on tender perennials, and planning for the next season.
+Plainville’s climate (Zone 5b-7a) features a last frost in mid-May and a first frost in early to mid-October.
+Spring (April-May) is for soil preparation, perennial cleanup, and bulb deadheading.
+Summer (June-August, 70-85°F) requires intensive irrigation, pest monitoring, and heat stress management.
+Fall (September-October) is optimal for dividing spring bloomers, planting bulbs, and soil amendment.
+Winter (November-March, 10-30°F) focuses on mulching and planning.
 Weather-responsive practices include deep mulching, early morning watering (5-7 AM, 1-1.5 inches weekly), and storm damage assessment.
-Plant bulbs in fall, annuals after mid-May, and divide perennials in spring or fall as appropriate.
-For up-to-date weather, consult the NWS Boston/Norton.
+Plant-specific timing is crucial: bulbs are planted in Oct-Nov, annuals after mid-May, and perennials divided in spring or fall.
+For local weather updates, consult NWS Boston/Norton.

 Plainville Water Department Coordination for Efficient Irrigation & Conservation Compliance